tolomea/rotarycraft/README.md

 # Disclaimers
-I enjoy Rotarycraft and I think it's one of the best industry mods.
+I enjoy RotaryCraft and I think it's one of the best industry mods.
 What follows shouldn't be taken as criticism but rather as a humble suggestion on how an already great mod could maybe be made even better.

-I also appreciate and respect the efforts Reika has made in balance and progression and I try throughout to respect that.
+I also appreciate the efforts Reika has made in balance and progression and I try throughout to respect them.

 It's worth noting that I'm still on my first play through however I have all the bedrock toys and an automated extractor setup so I feel I'm reasonably familiar with the mod.